Want to achieve 30% reduced days-to-reconcile?

 Introduction

 Business owners regularly compare their records with bank transactions to ensure there are no errors.
-It is a best practice to check that their balance sheet numbers are accurate and match the bank statement.
+It is a best practice that enables them to check that their balance sheet numbers are accurate and match the bank statement.
 If any discrepancies or fraudulent charges are identified, the required changes are made to the balance sheet.

 A bank reconciliation is part of the month-end close process, which includes reviewing the company’s balance sheet, income, bank statements, expenses, intercompany trades, and other information.
-It is essential for maintaining accurate business financial records, which helps in tax filing and getting an overall idea of the company’s finances.
+It is essential for maintaining accurate business financial records, which helps in tax filing and gives an overall idea of the company’s finances.

 What Does Reconciliation of Bank Statements Mean and Why Is It Important?